 There is some confusion with the “Call Now” CTA option.
 If you click the thumbnail image, it drives to a web page.
 If you click the CTA, it initiates a phone call.
 You may or may not want this.

 The “Phone Call” ad destination has one central action: If you click the image or CTA button, it will initiate a phone call.
 You don’t even provide a URL when creating the ad.

 In most cases, the “Phone Call” ad destination is the superior option.
 There are two primary exceptions:

 - If you want to share a link that provides more information about the call

-- If you desire to use Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap.
+- If you desire to use To access Reach optimization, use the Awareness objective and "Maximize reach of ads" performance goal.
+Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap.
+More

 Otherwise, the “Phone Call” ad destination is far more likely to lead to positive results, and its action focus is likely to lead to more phone calls.